phonegap/workshop-plugins/lesson2.md

             id="org.devgirl.testplugin" version="0.0.1">
       <name>MyAwesomePlugin</name>

 - **JavaScript code** - the JavaScript interface is defined in the `<js-module>` element.
 This is the interface called by the app developer to invoke the native platform code for the plugin.
+The name specified in the target is used to access the plugin functions from your Cordova app (ie: `Template.echo()`)

       <js-module src="www/template.js" name="Template">
           <clobbers target="Template" />
       </js-module>

-- **Platform Code* Definition** - a `<platform`> element is defined for each platform supported by a plugin.
+- **Platform Code Definition** - a `<platform`> element is defined for each platform supported by a plugin.
 The `<feature>` element specifies the name to use for the plugin service and maps it to the class name for each platform.
 In the case of Android it will need to be prefixed with the package id as shown below.
 This mapping is used to locate the code to run when the service is called.